interrogen/hackathon/docs/portal/explore.md

 ![US Bank](../event/img/US_Bank_logo.png)

 ## Exploring the APIs
-**1)** From the main portal page, scroll down to the area with the API tiles.
+**Step 1:** From the main portal page, scroll down to the area with the API tiles.

 ![API tiles](./img/API_panel.png)

-**2)** You will see a brief description of each API.
+**Step 2:** You will see a brief description of each API.
 For more details, click the *Overview* link within the API tile.
 Below is a snippet from the page for the *Core Banking API*.

 ![Core Overview](./img/CoreOverview.png)

 This will provide an overview of each API including its main features and possible use cases.

-**3)** The detailed API specification are available in the right hand column listed under Product Specifications.
+**Step 3:** The detailed API specification are available in the right hand column listed under Product Specifications.
 Select the *API Specification*.

 >Note: You must be logged in to see the API specification.